-In women’s cricket, there is strong hope that history will be made on International Women's Day 2020 at the ICC Women's T20 World Cup Final through a world record being broken for the highest ever attendance for a standalone women's sporting event worldwide
+In women’s cricket, there was great hope that history would be made on International Women's Day 2020 at the ICC Women's T20 World Cup Final through a world record being broken for the highest ever attendance for a standalone women's sporting event worldwide

 There may be good reason why women's sport is attracting a larger audience.
 According to Nielsen Women’s Sport report, women's sports are considered more progressive, less money-driven, more family-oriented and cleaner than men’s sports.

 In fact, Nielsen Sports shows that 84% of sports fans, more than half of whom are men, are very keen to watch and engage with women’s sports.